 Flagged holdings are further scrutinized, with assessments drawing on a combination of a long-term view, engagement and analysis – never solely on monitoring results.

 As one of the world’s largest active managers, we have long-standing relationships with company management that allow us to have meaningful dialogue about managing material ESG risks and opportunities.

 Our investment group had 830+ ESG-related engagements across 500 companies in 2022.

 Investment professionals partner with our stewardship team to ensure companies hear consistent messages.

 ESG engagement goals and discussion outcomes are documented to measure progress.

 Our dedicated team analyses each proxy with final outcomes decided by investment professionals.

-Find real-world examples of stewardship, engagement and proxy voting.
+Find real-world examples of our engagement and proxy voting efforts.